Bayerische Theaterakademie August Everding: Education

 In this theater for teaching and learning combinations of both theoretical and practical methods make up the courses for acting, directing, singing/musical theater, musicals, drama, stage presence and costume design, makeup and cultural journalism.

 The students complete their studies, depending on the various courses, with a Bachelor, Master or Diploma.

-Cooperation partners are the Hochschule für Musik und Theater München, the Ludwig Maximilian University of Munich and the Academy of Fine Arts, Munich in which students are enrolled depending on the course.
+Cooperation partners are the Hochschule für Musik und Theater München, LMU Munich and the Academy of Fine Arts, Munich in which students are enrolled depending on the course.

 Moreover, there are production partnerships with the three state theaters in Munich (Residenz Theatre, Bavarian State Opera, and Staatstheater am Gärtnerplatz), the Bayerischer Rundfunk, the Munich Radio Orchestra, the Munich Chamber Orchestra, the Neue Hofkapelle München and Bavarian, national and international theaters and festivals.

 On average, the students participate in over 50 productions per academic year.
 Tickets for performances are available through the central ticket office of the Bavarian state theaters.

 The Theatre Academy is a member of the Standing Conference of Acting Training because of its course in acting.